Holographic Timelike Entanglement Across Dimensions: (Timelike) Entanglement for generic CFT

 \subsubsection{Hyperbolic or spherical regions}

 We now consider the special case in which the entangling region is either a sphere or a hyperboloid.
-The time direction is Euclidean (for the case of the sphere) or Lorentzian (for the hyperbolic case).
-To accommodate for this, we retain the parameter $\lambda=\pm 1$ in our expressions.
-We use the AdS$_{d+1}$ written in the form of eq.(\ref{adscurved}) and also take the coordinate $y$ fixed (equivalently, $c_y=0$).
+The time direction is Euclidean (for the case of the sphere) or Lorentzian (for the hyperbolic case). {{In fact, this is a mapping of the spherical entangling region of \cite{ Heller:2025kvp} to a hyperbolic plane that expands in real time.}} To accommodate these, we retain the parameter $\lambda=\pm 1$ in our expressions.
+We use AdS$_{d+1}$ written in the form of eq.(\ref{adscurved}) and also take the coordinate $y$ fixed (equivalently, $c_y=0$).

 The metric of the corresponding eight-manifold is given by

 The EE is given by

 We defined the constant $\hat{{\cal N}}$ as